 When she was in 7th grade we moved to Palos Verdes, and she was teased for the first time in her life.
 Some girls made fun of her glasses and she came home that day in tears.
 I immediately made an appointment for her to get contact lenses.
 I urged her to leave the “mean girls” and find a nicer group of kids.
 She was smart enough to find her way through a difficult transition.

 How I loved being at the center of my children’s lives, being the one they came to for comfort and approval.
 I remember watching my son play little league and praying for a “ball” so he’d at least get on base.
-And what fun we had with my daughter’s costume fittings for ballet recitals, and bringing roses backstage.
-What joy I felt watching my children’s faces light up when I came home early from work.
+And what fun we had with my daughter’s costume fittings for ballet recitals, and bringing her roses backstage.
+It was such joy watching my children’s faces light up when I came home early from work.
 I was loved, I was needed, I was their mommy.

 I’ve retired from my career as a college professor and age is catching up with me.
-There were many days when the loneliness overwhelmed me.
-I was up at 6am and sat on the couch until 10, waiting for a reason to get dressed and get out.
-There was nobody there to ask how I slept, or keep me company while I make coffee and watched the news.
-Day after day the monotony continued, as I search for a new direction.
+There are days when the loneliness overwhelms me.
+I’m up at 6am and sit on the couch until 10, waiting for a reason to get dressed and get out.
+There is nobody there to ask how I slept, or keep me company while I make coffee and watch the news.
+Day after day the monotony continues, as I search for a new direction.

 Yes, I miss those years, but how fortunate I am to have had them.
 How fortunate to see my children thrive as adults and to know that I had a big part in it.
-The future is not just theirs, it can be mine too if I just reach out and grab it.
+The future is not just theirs, it’s mine too if I just reach out and grab it.

 It’s time to move forward…past time.
 I’m a little scared, but I’m also excited.
 I will welcome the next chapter in my life with the courage and hope.
 Watch out, I’m back in the world of the living!